 5 Ways to Steam Vegetables Without a Basket

-When it comes to cooking, there’s rarely just a single way to do something.
+Steaming is one of easiest ways we know to cook whole hearty vegetables, fast!
+No need to break out a fancy steamer, though, just to make a simple weeknight side dish.
+You can steam with lots of different tools already in your kitchen.
+When it comes to cooking, there’s rarely just a single way to do something — including steaming.
 In the case of steaming veggies, a steamer basket is certainly handy, but you don’t necessarily need one.
-Some of these tools and methods are a little … let’s say, creative, but they’ll get you to where you want to go.
 Now repeat after me: No steamer basket, no problem!

 1. Fill a metal strainer or colander.